dreamcatcher-tech/network/ideas/Interpulse/CRM/Page Layout.md

 Make the stack be max height, then wrap each child to turn on pointer events.
 Could wrap each in a Box and hook the size of the element, which can then feed in to any children.

+Build our own Accordion, flick the stack to max, transition in the body of the sorter, then transition out again.

 ## Problems
 1. Accordions need to 'discover' their size nad squash other panels
 2. Virtual lists need to be told what their size is